plurb/Aetherwynn-Unstable-Isotopes/Classes/Barbarian/Barbarian Class.md

 > *You have stamina greater than a mere outcast, which allows you to perform exploits greater than an ordinary warrior.*

-You have a limited well of stamina represented by a number of Stamina Points.
-You can calculate the number of Stamina Points you have as follows:
+You have a number of Stamina Points calculated as follows:

 **Stamina Points** = `your Barbarian level + your Constitution modifier` (minimum of 0)

-To use an Exploit, you must expend a number of Stamina Points equal to the Exploit's level.
-You regain your expended Stamina Points when you finish a Short or Long Rest.
+To perform an Exploit, you expend a number of Stamina Points equal to the Exploit's level.
+You regain all expended Stamina Points when you finish a Short or Long Rest.

 For Exploits that modify an Attack, Ability Check, or Saving Throw: you can only use one Exploit per Attack, Ability Check, or Saving Throw.

 ### Exploits Known

 You learn two Exploits from the Barbarian Exploit List.
 The Exploits Known column of the Barbarian table shows when you learn more Exploits of your choice.
-To learn an Exploit, you must be able to learn Exploits of its level, as well as meet any other prerequisites (listed under **Prerequisites** in the Exploit's entry).
+To learn an Exploit, you must be able to learn Exploits of its level (as shown in the "Exploit Level" column of the Barbarian table), as well as meet any other pre-requisites (listed under **Pre-requisites** in the Exploit's entry).

 Whenever you gain a Barbarian level, you can replace one of the Exploits you learnt from this class with another Exploit from the Barbarian Exploit List.

-### Saving Throws
+### Exploit Ability

-If one of your Exploits requires a creature to make a saving throw, your Exploit DC is calculated as follows:
+If one of your Exploits requires a creature to make a *Saving Throw*, your Exploit DC is calculated as follows:

 **Exploit Save DC** = `8 + your Proficiency Bonus + your Strength modifier`

 ---

 ## Fighting Style
 *1st-level Ability (Barbarian)*

-You learn one fighting style from *Barbian Fighting Styles*.
+You learn one fighting style from [*Barbian Fighting Styles*](./Barbarian%20Fighting%20Sytles.md).

 ---

 ## Reckless Attack
 *2nd-level Ability (Barbarian)*
-**Usage:** Free Action; When you take the Attack action, but before you make any attacks
-**Range:** Self
-**Requirements:** None
-**Duration:** 1 round

 > *You can throw aside concern for your defense to attack more accurately.*

-Once per turn, you may gain advantage on all attacks you make this turn.
+◻️ **(1/turn)** — When you take the [*Attack Action*](../../Rules/Encounters/Actions/Attack.md), but before you make any attacks, you may gain advantage on all attacks you make this turn.
 If you do, all attack rolls targeting you have advantage until the start of your next turn.

 ---